phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 }
 ```

-If you want the default sound to play upon receipt of push use this payload:
+If you want the default sound to play upon receipt of push, use this payload:

 ```javascript
 {